eighthjouster/jscause/Documentation.md

 ## Installation

 JSCause requires [NodeJS](https://nodejs.org).
 Please make sure you have it installed in your system.
-Any version above 8.x should be fine.
+Any version equal or above 12.x should be fine.

 There are two types of installation: standalone JSCause, and installation via npm.